Miller's Crossing: Production

-During casting they had envisioned Trey Wilson (who played Nathan Arizona in their previous film Raising Arizona) as gangster boss Leo O'Bannon but two days before principal photography began, Wilson died from a brain hemorrhage and Finney was cast.
+During casting they had envisioned Trey Wilson (who played Nathan Arizona in their previous film Raising Arizona) as gangster boss Leo O'Bannon, but two days before principal photography began, Wilson died from a brain hemorrhage and Finney was cast.
 Roger Westcombe calls Finney's portrayal of Leo "perfectly nuanced in a brilliant performance".
-Finney also appears in drag in a cameo as an elderly female ladies' room attendant.
+Finney also appears in a cameo, as an elderly female ladies' room attendant.

 The Coens cast family and friends in minor roles.
-Sam Raimi, director and friend of the Coens, appears as the snickering gunman at the siege of the Sons of Erin social club, while Frances McDormand, Joel Coen's wife, appears as the mayor's secretary.
-The role of The Swede was written for Peter Stormare but he could not be cast since he was playing Hamlet (a role often referred to as "the Dane").
+Director Sam Raimi – a friend of the Coens – appears as the snickering gunman at the siege of the Sons of Erin social club, while Frances McDormand – Joel's wife – appears as the mayor's secretary.
+The role of The Swede was written for Peter Stormare, but he was busy playing Hamlet (a role often referred to as "The Dane").
 J. E. Freeman was cast and the name of the character was changed to The Dane, while Stormare went on to be featured in Fargo and The Big Lebowski.

-The city in which the story takes place is unidentified but the film was shot in New Orleans as the Coen Brothers were attracted to its look.
+The city in which the story takes place is unidentified but the film was shot in New Orleans, as the Coen Brothers were attracted to its look.
 Ethan Coen commented in an interview, "There are whole neighborhoods here of nothing but 1929 architecture.
 New Orleans is sort of a depressed city; it hasn't been gentrified.
 There's a lot of architecture that hasn't been touched, store-front windows that haven't been replaced in the last sixty years."
 Principal photography ran from January 27 to April 28, 1989.